Scan CodeScan Cloud projects in Azure DevOps

 • Make sure to verify the connection before leaving the pop-up.

 7. Select your new Service Endpoint and the Organization you would like to connect to from the dropdown menu.
-If you are not sure, the Organization Key is available at the top left of your Organisation page.
+If you are not sure, the Organization Key is available at the top left of your Organization page.

 8. Select Use standalone scanner under the Choose a way to run the analysis.